Akseli Gallen-Kallela: Paris

-In 1884, he moved to Paris, to study at the Académie Julian.
+In 1884, he moved to Paris, to study at the Académie Julian and the Atelier Cormon until 1889.
 In Paris he became friends with the Finnish painter Albert Edelfelt, the Norwegian painter Carl Dørnberger, and the Swedish writer August Strindberg.
 During this period he traveled back and forth between Finland and Paris.

+During his Paris years Gallen-Kallela was strongly influenced by the naturalist plein air painting of Jules Bastien-Lepage, whose memorial exhibition he saw in 1885.
+His painting Old Woman with a Cat (1885), executed in the southern Finnish coastal village of Salo and completed in Paris, provoked controversy when shown at the Finnish Art Society exhibition in 1886: conservative critics rejected the work for its perceived ugliness, while more progressive voices praised its uncompromising realism.
+The painting marked a breakthrough for a new realist tradition in Finnish art.